Serious Sam: Tormental: Gameplay

 Serious Sam: Tormental is a twin-stick shooter with rogue-lite elements.
 It takes place within the mind of Mental, the antagonist of the Serious Sam series.
 Mental's frontal lobe serves as a hub area.
 The player chooses from one of several player characters, starting with Sam "Serious" Stone and unlocking further characters during gameplay.
 They traverse procedurally generated rooms within multiple thematic stages.
 Each room contains enemies that need to be defeated before the player can progress.
 These enemies use either melee or projectiles, both of which inflict damage on the player character.
-The character can simultaneously use two weapons: a primary weapon with highly available ammunition and a "serious" weapon with high power and limited bullets.
+The character can simultaneously use two weapons: a primary weapon with readily available ammunition and a "serious" weapon with high power and limited bullets.
 The primary weapon can be enhanced through "mods" either found in chests or purchased at shops that appear within stages.
 Chests provide three random upgrades to choose from, while shops require the spending of the currency obtained by defeating enemies.
 Upgrades include bullets that ignite enemies and a rate of fire increase in exchange for a lowered damage per bullet.

 To evade enemies and projectiles, the player character can perform a dodge roll.
 Large enemies with low health may be defeated with such a roll, which grants better rewards than a regular kill.
 The player can also activate bombs placed in rooms, which inflict damage on both the character and enemies.
 Between rooms, characters can be freed using previously collected golden keys to make them selectable at the start of the game.
 Each character has a unique special ability, such as Sam, who can jump over hazards.
 A boss occurs at the end of each stage.
 When the player character's health is depleted, gameplay pauses and the player is reset to the start of the game with all weapons and upgrades revoked.
-Over time, the player collects thirty-two black keys used to unlock power-ups in the vault that occurs after completing all stages once.
+Over time, the player collects thirty-two black keys used to unlock power-ups in the vault, which occurs after completing all stages once.
 These power-ups become permanently available to find during regular gameplay.
 After the vault, the stages loop and the player returns to the first stage with an increased difficulty.
 The game can be played cooperatively with a second local player.